Last updated August 20, 2020

 Section 25.16.04025 Discharging Fireworks

-A person may not, with intent to harass, annoy or alarm another person or in reckless disregard of the fact that another is harassed, annoyed or alarmed by his behavior, discharge, ignite, or otherwise engage in the use of fireworks within the City of Dickinson.
+A person may not discharge, ignite, or otherwise engage in the use of fireworks within the City of Dickinson.
 See Section 13.08.100(a) for definition of fireworks.
 Any person who violates this section must be assessed an administrative fine of one hundred fifty dollars.
 (Ord.
-No. 1680 § 3.)
+No. 1680 § 3; Ord.
+No. 1699 § 1)